Detecting Periodic Elements in Higher Topological Hochschild Homology: The Loday Functor

 \section{The Loday Functor}

-We will work in the category of orthogonal spectra, but since our goal is to calculate homotopy groups of certain spectra, we could have chosen another model.
-See \cite{MandellMay02} and \cite{MandellMaySchwedeShipley01} for details.
+We will work in the category of orthogonal spectra.
+See \cite{HillHopkinsRavenel2016} for details.
 In \cite{MandellMaySchwedeShipley01} they prove that the category of orthogonal commutative ring spectra is enriched over topological spaces, and is tensored and cotensored.